5 Things to Expect When You Visit Japan

 Ordering our food on an iPad

-Now that travel restrictions to Japan have eased up, we hope those of you who have been waiting to visit, find this information useful.
+We hope those of you who have been waiting to visit Japan, find this information useful.
 If this is your first time visiting Japan, we recommend checking out 10 Simple Steps to Prepare for Your Trip to Japan.
 Safe travels!

 PIN IT FOR LATER!